data-miner00/book/contents/programming/bloom-filter.md

   - data structure
   - notes
 directory: programming
-updatedAt: 2023-03-22T12:58:10.024Z
+updatedAt: 2023-07-15T13:17:10.163Z
 createdAt: 2023-03-22T12:58:10.024Z
 ---

 Bloom Filter is a data structure that allows rapid lookup on an element, say a string whether it is present in a set.
-It is a **bit vector** that contains an array of zeros and ones (booleans) with a fixed length.
-It is known for it's space and time efficiency.
+Implementation-wise, it is a **bit vector** that contains an array of zeros and ones (booleans) with a fixed length.
+It is known for its space and time efficiency.

 It is probabilistic in nature that is useful for lookup on **non-critical data**, such as caching search keywords and detecting weak passwords.
 Upon querying, bloom filter will only return one of the two responses - "maybe" or "no".

 If the answer is "maybe", there is a high possibility that the data is indeed there, based on the allowed false positive rate configured.
 If the answer is "no", then the data is definitely absent in the set.
-In other words, Bloom filter can have a _low_ chance of getting a False positive (Type I Error) but _never_ a False negative.
+In other words, a Bloom Filter can have a _low_ chance of getting a False positive (Type I Error) but _never_ a False negative.

-Here is a simple bloom filter of size 10 for demo.
+Here is a simple Bloom Filter with the size of 10 for demonstration.

 <v-img src="bloom-filter/bloom-filter.png" alt="A simple bloom filter with 10 bits"></v-img>

 ## How it works

-To add an item in the Bloom filter, it takes the input and hashed it with a few hash functions to get multiple hash digests.
+To add an item in the Bloom Filter, it takes the input and hashed it with a few hash functions to get multiple hash digests.
 Subsequently, the results are used to determine the position of the bits to be flipped.

 <v-img src="bloom-filter/insertion.png" alt="Insertion operation of a string"></v-img>

 Here, we take the string `"hello, world"` and hash it with 3 different, independent hash functions and flip the bits accordingly.

-After that, when a query tries to lookup for the same value, the hash produced will be the same and the results will points to the same bits that is already flipped, indicating the item exist, ideally.
+After that, when a query tries to lookup for the same value, the hash produced will be the same and the results will points to the same bits that is already flipped, indicating the item is very likely to be there.

 Let's try to query for the string `"hi, mum"` and observe the behaviour.